draber/hybrid-object/readme.md

 ## Usage

 Below is a simple example of how to create a _Hybrid Object_.
-For the methods please refer to the [full documentation](//hybrid-object.netlify.app/HybridObject.html).
+For the methods, please refer to the [full documentation](//hybrid-object.netlify.app/HybridObject.html).

 ```javascript
 import HybridObject from 'hybrid-object'; // note that HybridObject is implemented as ESM and not in CJS